EddyVerbruggen/nativescript-star-printer/README.md

 ```

 ### `openCashDrawer`
-When a cash drawer is connected via the UTP (network) connector of the Star printer,
+In case a cash drawer is connected via the UTP (network) connector of the Star printer,
 you can open the drawer from your code!

 ```typescript